montaga/website/src/gallery/main/Raytracer/description.md

-Using Rolle's theorem and bisection method for finding roots.
+Internally, Rolle's theorem and bisection method is used for finding roots.